 We may collect information about your computer, including where available your IP address, operating system and browser type, for system administration and to report aggregate information with our internal team.
 This is statistical data about our users’ browsing actions and patterns, and we use this to see how successful our marketing work has been and to analyse where our website traffic is coming from.

-Functional and first party cookies
+Functional and third party cookies

 The following cookies/pixels are the tracking codes from other 3 party websites that are used within our website; Facebook, Pinterest, SharpSpring (marketing automation), Hotjar, MailChimp and Instagram.
 We use these tracking code for internal purposes only.
 The only time we would share this information with another company would be work we cannot complete within the business.
 For example printing and posting a direct mail piece for ourselves or one of our client.
 The details can be obtained on request, but are not contracted to one organization.